microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Remove-EntraApplicationKeyCredential.md

 ```

 ## Description
-the Remove-EntraApplicationKeyCredential cmdlet removes a key credential from an application.
+The Remove-EntraApplicationKeyCredential cmdlet removes a key credential from an application.

 ## Examples